oneapi-src/level-zero-spec/core/PROG.md

 - An event can be encoded into any command list from the same device.
 - An event cannot be encoded into multiple command lists simultaneously.
 - An event can be shared across processes.
+- An event intended to be signaled by the host or another device after command list submission to a command queue may prevent subsequent forward progress within the command queue itself.
+  + This can create create bubbles in the pipeline or deadlock situations if not correctly scheduled.
 - An application can use ::xeEventQueryElapsedTime to calculate the time (in milliseconds) between two events signalled by the same device.
+@todo [**Mike**] Explore exposing GPU clocks directly with equivalent query on clock rate.
+Common request from other teams.
+@todo [**Mike**] Explore exposing both wall clock time and actual GPU execution time due to preemption.

 The following diagram illustrates an example of events:
 ![Event](../images/core_event.png?raw=true)